 Consist in the execution of straight-line deceleration for several friction coefficient values.
-Indeed, for degraded tireroad adhesion conditions, EBD and ABS controller are essential to ensure the minimum braking performances required by the ISO21994 standards [26], reducing the corresponding vehicle braking distance.
-Results are showed in Fig. 4 and summarized in Table I for the vehicle UC.
+Indeed, for degraded tireroad adhesion conditions, EBD and ABS controller are essential to ensure the minimum braking performances required by the standards [19], reducing the corresponding vehicle braking distance.
+In specific, current regulations recommend a stopping distance under 40 meters for nominal friction values.
+Results are showed in Fig.3 and summarized in Table I for the vehicle UC, supposing the availability and unavailability of the ABS controller, to highlight its contribution on the stopping distance reduction, showing also the corresponding improvement in terms of distance percentage.